MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/compliance/compliance-application-compliance.md

 ---
-title: Application Compliance | Microsoft Docs
+title: Application Compliance
-description: This content contains information about application compliance in relation to Business Central.
+description: This topic explains application compliance in relation to Business Central like the International Financial Reporting Standards, local functionality, and GDPR.
 author: sorenfriisalexandersen
 documentationcenter: ''
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2020
+ms.date: 06/14/2021
 ms.author: soalex
-ms.openlocfilehash: e0ef9e91d303191cc98afb7dc56f4585d443e5c2
+ms.openlocfilehash: 7d264ae88d1f9743d7e30994ee0e39f19a5febbd
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3917608"
+ms.locfileid: "8139866"
 ---
 # <a name="application-compliance"></a>Application Compliance

-This content contains information about application compliance in relation to [!INCLUDE[d365fin](../includes/d365fin_md.md)], like the International Financial Reporting Standards, local functionality, GDPR and more.
+This content contains information about application compliance in relation to [!INCLUDE[prod_short](../includes/prod_short.md)], like the International Financial Reporting Standards, local functionality, GDPR and more.
 Confidence in a business management solution is key to running an efficient business.
 With Business Central companies are empowered to streamline business processes while consistently and cost-efficiently complying with increasing regulation and reporting requirements.

 ## <a name="data-privacy"></a>Data Privacy